Skinz3/Skinz3/README.md

-## Hi there, I'm Skinz
+## Hi there

-> I'm a young french developer, coding in C#, Java, C++ (and briefly other languages).
+* I'm a young french developer, coding in C#, Java, C++ (and briefly other languages).
+I code mainly softwares, language, and some utils libraries.
 * I am studying for a master's degree at the University of Rennes 1, on the Beaulieu campus.
-* I code mainly softwares, language, and some utils libraries.

 ### Programming languages :